 We rushed to get things done so that we could rush some more to the next planned activity.

 And our homeschool magic fizzled out.

-I remember on more than one occasion my kiddos asking for poetry teatime, but I had to say no because we had to be at the next scheduled homeschool thing.
+On more than one occasion, I remember my kiddos asking for poetry teatime, but I had to say no because we had to be at the next scheduled homeschool thing.

 That stuck with me.

 I don’t want to say no to poetry teatime!
 I don’t want to feel stressed about homeschool activities.

 I want to build connections with my kiddos.

 Learning doesn’t happen by filling in a worksheet any more than by staying busy and scheduled.